Park Overview

 Where Gold Meets Silver

-Nestled in Uganda’s southwestern corner along the borders with Rwanda and the Democratic Republic of Congo, Mgahinga Gorilla National Park is a small yet captivating gem, covering just 33.7 square kilometers.
-Established as a game sanctuary in 1930 and gazetted as a national park in 1991, it is Uganda’s smallest national park but one of its most biologically and culturally significant.
+Nestled in Uganda’s southwestern corner, along the borders with Rwanda and the Democratic Republic of Congo, Mgahinga Gorilla National Park is a small yet extraordinary gem, covering just 33.7 square kilometers.
+Established as a game sanctuary in 1930 and gazetted as a national park in 1991, it may be Uganda’s smallest national park, but it is one of its most biologically and culturally significant.

-Mgahinga is part of the larger Virunga Conservation Area and protects the northern slopes of three extinct Virunga Volcanoes: Mount Muhavura (4,127m), Mount Gahinga (3,474m), and Mount Sabinyo (3,669m).
-These majestic peaks dominate the landscape, providing breathtaking backdrops and supporting an array of diverse ecosystems.
+Mgahinga forms part of the Virunga Conservation Area and protects the northern slopes of three extinct Virunga Volcanoes: Mount Muhavura (4,127m), Mount Gahinga (3,474m), and Mount Sabinyo (3,669m).
+These majestic peaks dominate the landscape, providing stunning backdrops and supporting a remarkable diversity of ecosystems—from bamboo forests and montane woodlands to swampy valleys and rolling hills.

-The park is a crucial habitat for the endangered mountain gorillas and the rare golden monkeys, making it one of the few places on earth where these two species coexist.
-It is home to over 76 mammal species, including forest elephants, buffaloes, and bushbucks, and boasts an impressive bird list of over 190 species, many of which are endemic to the Albertine Rift.
+The park is a critical habitat for endangered mountain gorillas and the rare golden monkeys, making it one of the few places in the world where these two species coexist.
+Beyond primates, Mgahinga is home to over 76 mammal species, including forest elephants, buffaloes, and bushbucks, and features a rich avian population of over 190 bird species, many endemic to the Albertine Rift.

-Mgahinga is not only a haven for wildlife but also a place of deep cultural heritage.
-It holds great significance for the indigenous Batwa people, often referred to as “forest keepers,” who once lived within its dense forests.
-Their traditions, stories, and survival skills form a unique part of the park’s identity and visitor experience.
+Mgahinga is also a place of deep cultural heritage.
+It holds profound significance for the indigenous Batwa people, known as the “forest keepers,” who once lived within its dense forests.
+Their traditions, survival skills, and stories form a unique cultural layer to the park, allowing visitors to connect with both nature and human history.

 Mgahinga Gorilla National Park